New campfire foods for Norther Utah

 Sleep… What’s That?

-In a recent conversation with Mike Vause, sporting goods manager, he reminded me that sleep is an important aspect that is constantly overlooked when camping, hiking, or otherwise enjoying the outdoors.
+In a recent conversation Mike Vause, sporting goods manager, told me that sleep is an important aspect that is constantly overlooked when camping, hiking, or otherwise enjoying the outdoors.
 Mike said, “You may have to [fill in the blank].”
-You may have to get to the next ridge.
-You may have to land that next catch.
-You may have to bag that elk that has eluded you the last two days.
-You may have to stop and look at the scenery…
+(Get to the next ridge; land that next catch; bag the elk that has eluded you the last two days; etc.)

 The Missouri River near Great Falls, Montana.